-Over the last 20 years, several research groups have shown the possibility to create a new communication system, called Brain Computer Interface (BCI), which enables a person to operate computers or other devices by using only the electrical activity of the brain, recorded by electrodes placed over the scalp, without involving the muscular activity [7].
-Cognitive processing (e.g. arithmetic operations, language, etc.) and imagination of limb movements are accompanied by changes in oscillations of the electro-encephalographic (EEG) signal, known as EEG rhythms [5], which can be captured by classification systems.
+Over the last 20 years, several research groups have shown the possibility to create a new communication system, called Brain Computer Interface (BCI), which enables a person to operate computers or other devices by using only the electrical activity of the brain, recorded by electrodes placed over the scalp, without involving the muscular activity [8, 13].
+Cognitive processing (e.g. arithmetic operations, language, etc.) and imagination of limb movements are accompanied by changes in oscillations of the electro-encephalographic (EEG) signal, known as EEG rhythms [9], which can be captured by classification systems.
 Up to now, most proposed works in BCI research used static classifiers, while only a few works attempted to model the dynamics of these changes.
-For instance, in [6] the authors used Hidden Markov Models (HMMs) to discriminate between two motor-related mental tasks: imagination of hand or foot movement.
-However, these experiments were based on EEG signals recorded with a synchronous protocol, in which the subject had to undertake the imagined movement after receiving a cue given by the machine.
+For instance, in [10] the authors used Hidden Markov Models (HMMs) to discriminate between two motor-related mental tasks: imagination of hand or foot movement.
+These experiments were based on EEG signals recorded with a synchronous protocol, in which the subject had to follow a fixed scheme before undertaking a movement under the instruction of the machinery.

-In this paper we explore the use of Markovian models, in particular, HMMs and an extension of them - the Input-Output HMMs - for distinguishing between three cognitive and motor-related mental tasks, for BCI systems based on an asynchronous protocol [4].
-In this protocol, the subject does not follow any fixed scheme but concentrates repetitively on a mental action for a random amount of time and switches directly to the next task, without passing through a resting state.
-Thus the signal associated to each mental task represents a continuous sequence of mental events without marked beginning or end, from which the Markovian models should extract some discriminant information about the underlying dynamics.
+This paper contributes to exploring the use of Markovian models, in particular, HMMs and an extension of them - the Input-Output HMMs - for distinguishing between three cognitive and motorrelated mental tasks, for BCI systems based on an asynchronous protocol [8].
+In this protocol, the subject does not follow any fixed scheme but concentrates repetitively on a mental task for a random amount of time and switches directly to the next, without passing through a resting state.
+Thus the signal associated to each mental task represents a continuous sequence of mental events without marked beginning or end from which the Markovian models should extract some discriminant information about the underlying dynamics.